AI Agent Installation Guide

 • Git (run git --version to check).
 If not installed, install from the Git website

 • Docker (if the user needs to install NocoBase via Docker).
-Run docker -v to check; if not installed, guide the user to install from the Docker website
+Run docker -v to check; if not installed and the user needs Docker, guide them to install from the Docker website, otherwise skip.

 Step 2: Install CLI